microsoft/WhatTheHack/031-DevOpsWithGitHub/Coach/README.md

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-- Azure resources that will be consumed by a student implementing the hack's challenges
+- Azure resources that will be consumed by a student implementing the hack's challenges.
+	- Azure Container Registry
+	- Azure App Service
 - Students will need access to a subscription or at minimum a resource group.
-If the latter permissions are used, the group will need to ensure a student is either able to create a service principle or one will need to be generated in advance.
+If the students only have permissions to the resource group, the group will need to ensure a student is either able to create a service principle or one will need to be generated in advance.

 ## Repository Contents

-- \`./Coach\`
+- ./Coach
   - Coach's Guide and related files
-- \`./Coach/Solutions\`
+- ./Coach/Solutions
   - Solution files with completed example answers to a challenge
-- \`./Student\`
+- ./Student
   - Student's Challenge Guide
-- \`./Student/Resources\`
+- ./Student/Resources
   - Resource files, sample code, scripts, etc meant to be provided to students.
 (Must be packaged up by the coach and provided to students at start of event)